 China is the largest manufacturer in the world.
 Some Chinese cities (and even counties) have specialized in producing specific goods.
 The export regions are mainly coastal provinces such as Jiangsu, Zhejiang, Guangdong, and Fujian.
 It is easier to find a good supplier if you know the location of the product’s main manufacturing area.
-Below we have listed locations of factories in Fujian Province, China.
+Below we have listed the locations of factories in Fujian Province, China.

 Fujian Province in China